Table of Contents

 Binge Eating Disorder

-In contrast to anorexia and bulimia, the patients are mostly overweight or already obese.
-One third of all cases are men.
+In contrast to anorexia and bulimia, patients with binge eating disorder are mostly overweight or obese.
+One-third of all cases are men.

 |Anorexia Nervosa||Bulimia Nervosa||Binge Eating Disorder|

 |Goal: weight loss||Goal: no weight gain||Low fear of weight gain|